Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: The integral cohomology ring structures of divisive weighted Grassmann orbifolds

 In this section, we compute the integral cohomology rings of divisive weighted Grassmann orbifolds.
 First, we describe the integral cohomology groups of divisive weighted Grassmann orbifolds using Theorem \ref{thm_div_Gsm}.
 Then, we consider a basis for the cohomology groups and compute the cup product concerning that basis.
+The proof of the following proposition follows from Theorem \ref{thm_div_Gsm} and Corollary \ref{cor}.

 \begin{proposition} Let $\G_{\bf{b}}(k,n)$ be a divisive weighted Grassmann orbifold.
 Then

 \end{proposition}